fbpx skip to Main Content

 Program Overview

-KIIS Ecuador embraces the natural beauty of this South American country: snowcapped volcanic peaks, lush rain forests, and the famous Galapagos Islands.
-This program will mainly focus on the biological sciences, visiting three diverse eco-systems.
-The program culminates in the Galapagos Islands, home to an incredible diversity of flora and fauna.
+The KIIS Ecuador program embraces the natural beauty of this South American country: snowcapped volcanic peaks, volcanic caldera, cloud forests, and rainforests.
+This program will focus on the biological sciences, visiting three diverse eco-systems.
+As we travel around the country, we will examine the country’s economic and conservation activities as they have been shaped by human and environmental elements.

 Note: Studying abroad likely is more physically strenuous than you are used to at home.
 KIIS study abroad programs typically involve approx. 5-10 miles of walking (approx. 10,000-20,000 steps) or the like in a day, including the possibility of walking, hiking, and climbing stairs in heat and humidity, over elevations at higher altitudes, and over rocky terrain.
 See Health & Wellness for more information.